How Do Gamers Want To Buy Mystery Games?

 What did I actually find?

-Contrary to the hypothesis, the users actually wanted less information.
+Contrary to the hypothesis, users who were interested in mystery games actually wanted less information.
 When it comes to Mystery games, this is a subset of gamers.
 They don’t need all of the reviews to make a decision since it is being made for them.
 All they want is a cheap way to try new things.
+Through the mystery bundle they were able to try a bunch of new games that they would not have considered before.
+While they were risk averse, there was a common sentiment that the bundle was so cheap that it didn’t matter if they got a bad game or two, they could simply move on to the next one.
 The hypothesis was disproved.

 Impact